-- Because it is relatively new, it is likely that some cryptocurrencies will fail in time, leaving the holder with tokens of no value - It is a challenge for governments to regulate cryptocurrencies to protect consumers.
-As such, there is no recourse (refund) to consumers in the event of cryptocurrencies being stolen from digital wallets or any other loss - The value of cryptocurrencies change over time depending on market forces, and it is impossible to predict their future.
+- Because it is relatively new, it is likely that some cryptos will fail in time, leaving the holder with tokens of no value - It is a challenge for governments to regulate cryptos to protect consumers.
+As such, there is no recourse (refund) to consumers in the event of cryptos being stolen from digital wallets or any other loss - The value of cryptos change over time depending on consumer demand, and it is impossible to predict their future value.